ArkieCoder/webanalytics/README.md

  + Clone this repository.
  + Run <code>docker-compose up</code> in the folder where <code>docker-compose.yml</code> is.

 The server will accept GET and POST requests on port 8888.
-This can be changed, if necessary by editing the <code>docker-compose.yml</code>.
+This can be changed, if necessary, by editing <code>docker-compose.yml</code>.